christophercliff/metalsmith-fingerprint/README.md

 The plugin does two things:

-1. create a duplicate of `index.css` with a fingerprinted filename
+1. create a copy of `index.css` with a fingerprinted filename
 2. create a `fingerprint` object on the Metalsmith metadata

 The `fingerprint` object is accessible from the Handlebars template: